OWASP/www-project-developer-guide/draft/11-operation/01-modsecurity-crs.md

 ### 9.1 ModSecurity Core Rule Set

-The OWASP ModSecurity [Core Rule Set][modcrs] (CRS) project is a set of generic attack detection rules for use with ModSecurity compatible web application firewalls such as [OWASP Coraza][coraza].
+The OWASP ModSecurity [Core Rule Set][modcrs] (CRS) project is a set of generic attack detection rules for use with [ModSecurity][modsecurity] compatible web application firewalls such as [OWASP Coraza][coraza].
 CRS is an OWASP Flagship tool project and can be [downloaded][modcrsdownload] for either Apache or IIS/Nginx web servers.

-#### What is Coraza and CRS?
+#### What is the Core Rule Set?

-To Do: go into more detail about the Coraza / ModSecurity module and the Apache web server, so that a development team can gain an overview of how this works as a WAF.
+The [Core Rule Set][modcrs] (CRS) is a set of generic attack detection rules for use with [Coraza[coraza] or other [ModSecurity][modsecurity] compatible web application firewalls.
+The CRS aims to protect web applications from a wide range of attacks with a minimum of false alerts.
+The CRS provides protection against many common attack categories, including those in the OWASP Top Ten.

 #### What is the Core Rule Set?